 - If you’ve been away from CU Boulder for more than 12 months, you must complete the Readmission Form through Continuing Education and include the summer classes in which you'd like to enroll.

-If you're on academic suspension from the graduate business program, the School of Education, the Graduate School or the Law School, you may not register for summer classes in that same college or school.
+If you're on academic suspension from the graduate business program, the Graduate School or the Law School, you may not register for summer classes in that same college or school.
 Consult your advisor for options.